 Nowadays, top-notch salad includes several different colours, forms, proportions, textures and tastes.
-As gardeners, we can choose from dozens of extraordinary salad greens and specialty blends.
+As gardeners, we can choose from dozens of extraordinary salad greens and speciality blends.

 The tricky thing about growing salad greens is that they’re cool-weather crops.
 Many salad greens are cool-weather plants, rising in early spring where temperatures vary from 50 to 68 F (10 to 20 C).